f5devcentral/f5-tetration/irules/README.md

    iii.
 Repeat the same for the UDP iRule as well.

 2. Attach iRule to Virtual Server
    i.
 Click on LTM
    ii.
 Click on Virtual Servers
-   iii.
-Click on the Virtual Server to which iRule needs to be attached iv.
+   iii.Click on the Virtual Server to which iRule needs to be attached iv.
 Click on Resources under iRules click on Manage
    v.
 Select iRule from Available to Enabled in Resource Management vi.
 Click finished.